 - Breakfast is served at individual tables in Villa Margherita's dining room or in the garden during summer.
 Expect fruit salad, fresh breads and rolls with butter and jams, juices and coffee, as well as smoked salmon, scrambled eggs and English breakfasts.

-Attitude towards children: Children are welcome at Villa Margherita.
+- Children are welcome at Villa Margherita.

-Generally recommended for children
+- Generally recommended for children

 Health & safety

 - Low Risk

 - On Request

-Money: Currency exchange is available in emergencies only.
+- There is a safe in each room.
+Currency exchange is available in emergencies only.